MikolajFilipkowski/TownOfUsR-Vexi/README.md

 ### **Team: Crewmates**

 The Retributionist is a Crewmate that can kill during meetings.\
-During meetings, the Retributionist can choose to kill someone by guessing their role, however, if they themselves are wrong they die instead.
+During meetings, the Retributionist can choose to kill someone by guessing their role, however, if they guess incorrectly, they die instead.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|